Countdown to Kickoff: Washington Commanders at Houston Texans

 Because as awful an owner as Cal McNair is, and make no mistake, he is bad at his “job,” he does not hold a candle to Dan Snyder, who is, as near as I can tell, actively trying to achieve supervillain status at every turn.

-Enough about that though, here are your official picks for this Sunday’s slate of games brought to you by DraftKings Sportsbook.
+Enough about that though, here are your official picks for this Sunday’s slate of games brought to you by DraftKings Sportsbook, which has the Texans as 3-point underdogs to the Commanders.

 *Please do not take financial advice from a football blog.